RRZE-HPC/likwid/doc/archs/graniterapids.md

 \anchor GNR_METRICS
 <H2>Performance metric counters</H2>
 <P>With the Intel&reg; Granite Rapids microarchitecture a new class of core-local counters was introduced, the so-called perf-metrics.
 The reflect the first level of the <A HREF="https://software.intel.com/content/www/us/en/develop/documentation/vtune-cookbook/top/methodologies/top-down-microarchitecture-analysis-method.html">Top-down Microarchitecture Analysis</A> tree.
-The events return the fraction of slots used by the event.</P>
+The events return the fraction of slots used by the event.
+With Intel SapphireRapids, four additional events have been added that partly reflect the second level of the TMA tree.
+The metrics are only supported when built with <code>ACCESSMODE=accessdaemon</code> or <code>ACCESSMODE=direct</code>.</P>
 <H3>Counter and events</H3>

 <TABLE>